 Living on campus is a great way to meet graduate students from around the globe.
 It’s also a great way to learn and grow outside of labs and classrooms.
 When you live with us you’ll have the opportunity to expand your network, connect with the broader campus community, make long-lasting friendships and develop the skills essential for success in 21st-century careers.

-You are eligible to live with us if you are:
+You are eligible to live with us if you are any of the below:

-Paying tuition at the U-M Ann Arbor campus.
+- Paying tuition to, and attending classes on, the U-M Ann Arbor campus.

 Newly Admitted Graduate Students

 If you are a newly admitted student and you have completed all admission requirements and confirmed your intent to enroll at Michigan, we will send you an email with instructions on how to complete our online housing application.
 You’ll need your U-M email address and your U-M ID number.

 - If you are admitted for fall, spring or summer term we will send you information in mid-April.
 Assignments will be made on a rolling basis and will be released beginning in early May.